Portugal in Panorama is a captioned photo collection of 22 locations captured with the Apple iPhone camera.

 Later in the day we walked the winding alleyways of Alfama, Lisbon’s oldest district.

-I took this distorted panorama in the small plaza that fronts the Church of São Miguel.
+I took this distorted Portugal in panorama photo in the small plaza that fronts the Church of São Miguel.

 Leaving Lisbon by coach, we headed out to meet our ship, the Viking Torgil docked in Porto.